frankshearar/Home/Advanced-search.md

 Thus, we looked at the current count of packages in  each category and included the categories that contain the majority of our hosted packages.
 Today, 99.3% of packages are regular .NET dependencies.
 If we exclude dependencies, .NET Tools are 49% of the remaining packages, and .NET Templates are 30% of the remaining packages.
 Other package types make up a significantly smaller portion of our packages (single digits %).

 # Measuring Success

-These are the current KPIs (Key Performance Indicators) and how we think they will be affected:
-* Bounce rate (Will increase if we don't exclude advanced search from the results since each change to the search options constitutes a new search)
-* Average click index on first page (Will improve since advanced search should bring the desired results close to the top)
-* Clicks on first page % (Will improve since sorting & filtering brings the most wanted results close to the first page)

-We will mainly look at customer behaviour and measure adoption using the collected telemetry to measure the success for the newly added features.
-For example, today we see that 0.8% of searches include the "hide prerelease" filter and we expect that number to not get lower.

-We will also ask for customer feedback from different areas such as Twitter communities.

-**Suggested alternative** {

 Success for this feature will be measured using our existing search KPIs, adoption/usage, and customer feedback.

 Today we primarily track the following metrics to gauge the success of search on nuget.org: